bgoller85/SNHU-projectsBG/README.md

 3. What does it mean to be a good team member in software development?

-  Be respectful of others
+  -Be respectful of others
-  Commit to the project
+  -Commit to the project
-  Accept responsibility and be accountable
+  -Accept responsibility and be accountable
-  Work collaboratively and make decisions with the team Recognize and celebrate individual and team accomplishments Provide feedback in a constructive manner and don't take offense to constructive feedback Abide by the agile manifesto values
+  -Work collaboratively and make decisions with the team -Recognize and celebrate individual and team accomplishments -Provide feedback in a constructive manner and don't take offense to constructive feedback -Abide by the agile manifesto values
-  Be on time and productive
+  -Be on time and productive